University Laboratory High School (Urbana, Illinois): Extracurriculars

 Uni has had numerous successes in interscholastic competitions, including competitive chess (administered by the Illinois High School Association) and academic competitions.
 Students also participate in many clubs through the school, both for fun and to give back to their community.

 Chess

 The school's chess team has won the IHSA's team chess tournament seven times (1978, 1979, 1986, 1991, 1992, 1994, and 2009), and has been runner-up three times (1976, 1980, 1989).
 They came in second in the US National Championship in 1978 on a tiebreak.
 Members of that team included Thomas Krause, Robert Sah, Mark Zvilius, Jonathan Atkin, and Steven Schran.
 The team was coached by David Sprenkle, a Uni alum and ranked chess master.
-Currently, the school has no competitive chess program.
+Currently, the school has rebuilt its competitive chess program.

 Toshiba ExploraVision

 Since the competition's inception, students at the school frequently participate in Toshiba ExploraVision, a science competition where students submit projects imagining theoretical inventions for the future.
 Under Biology teacher David Stone, ten teams placed first in the regional competition and of those, five went on to place first nationally (1996, 1997, 2009, 2010, and 2016) and one placed second (1998).
 Stone's last team, May Yang and Maher Adoni (both class of 2021), placed first at regionals in 2019.
 Under Biology teacher Cynthia Smyser (class of 1992), one team has placed second nationally (2020).
 Lawrence Zhao and Dina Hashash of the class of 2022 also placed first nationally in the competition before coming to Uni in 2017.